Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/windows-installation-guide.md

 If you choose "repair" the MSVC Package will be repaired or reinstalled and the Timestream ODBC driver will be removed.
 The "uninstall" will uninstall the MSVC Package.
 If you choose "close", the Timestream ODBC driver uninstallation will be rolled back.

+Skipping uninstallation of MSVC Package during driver uninstallation is not supported.
+This is a limitation of the installer.

 ### Installation Over Pre-Existing Deployment Is Not Supported
 The installer doesn't allow installation over pre-existing deployment.
 If a user would like to install a driver with newer or older